UBC-MDS/522_group_38/README.md

 ## Usage

+The final report can be viewed [here](https://ubc-mds.github.io/522_group_38/)

-To view this report, first clone this repository to your local machine using git clone.
-Follow the steps to run this project.
+To replicate this analysis on your own machine, first clone this repository to your local machine using git clone.
+Follow the following steps to run this project.

 Install [Docker](https://www.docker.com/get-started).